Hi, I'm Dr. Daniel Jackson. Now, you've heard the term "hyperspace" for years in sci-fi movies and television shows, but what does it really mean?

 - In the Halo series it's called slipspace, but works exactly like any other hyperspace concept.

 - Maybe not exactly.
-Slipspace is described as a series of eleven dimensions in which a ship can travel faster than light.
+Slipspace is described as a series of eleven dimensions of spacetime through which a ship can take wormhole-style 'shortcuts' to reach their destination (it's been described as taking the 'flat sheet used to represent space' idea with two points on opposite edges and crumpling that sheet into a ball, creating new extra spaces that allow less travel time if you have the tech to move your ships into & out of those spaces).
 It can also be used to transmit data and communications almost instantly.
 It's other uses ranged from stasis to miniaturizing dyson spheres.
 It is hinted that there are actually several other dimensions, although they have not yet fully been explored.

 - The Homeworld video game series treats hyperspace as a sort of time-delayed quantum teleportation requiring massive amounts of energy.
 Sometimes it goes badly.